ondat/documentation/docs/install/airgapped-clusters.md

 > `<url-of-registry>/<fqdn-of-public-image>:<tag>`, even though it is common to
 > remove the qualified domain name from the image url in private registries
 > leaving the URI of the image as `<user/image>:<tag>`.
 Set the URL for the
-> images following the name pattern that suits your best practices.  i.e the
+> images following the name pattern that suits your best practices.
+For example, the
 > image `quay.io/k8scsi/csi-attacher:v3.1.0` is tranformed to
 > `registry-service.registry.svc:5000/quay.io/k8scsi/csi-attacher:v3.1.0`

-## 2. Cluster operator yaml
+## Step 2.
+Retrieving the Cluster operator YAML

-The Ondat operator yamls are generated for every release of the product.
-It is best to retrieve the yaml from the machine generated pipeline.
-To do so, the following container prints them on stdout.
+1. The Ondat operator YAMLs are generated for every release of the product.
+It is best to retrieve the YAML from the machine-generated pipeline.
+To do so, run locally the following container that prints them on stdout.

-Run locally:
 ```
 ONDAT_VERSION=v2.5.0
 docker run   \